One to many: comparing single gravitational-wave events to astrophysical populations: Conclusions

 \section{Conclusions}

 Even as the number of detected GW events grows into the triple digits, there are individual detections which are interesting on their own merit.
 They may have unusual source properties that make them outliers with respect to the rest of the inferred population.
 For these detections we may wish to individually assess the degree to which they are reproducible by a given formation scenario.
 Some previous analyses have employed the heuristic fraction of synthetic mergers from a simulated population that lie within a chosen volume of the measured parameters of a real GW event.
-This metric is unsuitable as it does not account for the full Bayesian posterior and prior information in the original PE, it depends on a heuristically constructed confidence region, and it fails in the limit of precise measurements.
+This metric is unsuitable as it does not account for the full Bayesian posterior and prior information in the original PE, it depends on a heuristically constructed confidence region, and it fails in the limit of precise measurements (Sec.~\ref{sec: Heuristic approximation}).

-We point out that the statistically consistent replacement is given by the posterior odds, with a tractable computation in practice.
-We also show how the influence of selection biases can be accommodated in this statistical framework, consistent with the usual hierarchical GW population likelihood.
+We point out that a statistically consistent replacement is given by the posterior odds (Secs.~\ref{sec: Bayes factors} and \ref{sec: Posterior odds}), with a tractable computation in practice (Appendix~\ref{sec: Practical computation}).
+We also show how the influence of selection biases can be accommodated in this statistical framework (Sec.~\ref{sec: Astrophysical populations and selection effects}), consistent with the usual hierarchical GW population likelihood.
 In fact, rather than starting from a single GW event and working up, one can similarly derive Eqs.~(\ref{eq: evidence ratio det}, \ref{eq: Bayes factor det ratio}) starting from the full population likelihood and working down by considering the limiting case of a single observation and fixed population models.

 Crucially, the posterior odds is a relative or comparative measure; one can only test whether a particular astrophysical model is more likely to produce mergers consistent with a given GW event compared to another, but not whether the model is good in absolute terms -- a natural outcome of working within the Bayesian framework.
-We used this fact to assess the degree to which selected GW observations are better explained by various simulated formation pathways relative to one another.
+We used this fact to assess the degree to which selected GW observations are better explained by various simulated formation pathways relative to one another (Sec.~\ref{sec: Examples in gravitational-wave astronomy}).
 In particular, we demonstrated comparisons between subpopulations (e.g., first-generation against second-generation mergers) within a particular formation environment (e.g., dynamical clusters).